How to Apply for a New Intern in Speech-Language Pathology License

 To apply for a new intern in speech-language pathology license, submit the online application along with the $75 application fee (includes one-year initial license).

 You will have 1 year from the date the application was submitted to complete all licensing requirements.
 If you have not met all licensing requirements within the 1 year period, you will be required to submit a new application and all required materials in addition to paying a new application fee.

 You must hold a master's degree (or higher) from an accredited college or university with a major in one of the areas of communicative sciences or disorders to apply for an intern in speech-language pathology license.

-If an applicant is applying before the transcript shows a conferred degree, the applicant must submit the transcript and an Intern in Speech-Language Pathology Course Work and Clinical Experience Form.
-An Intern in Speech-Language Pathology Course Work and Clinical Experience Form (PDF) must be completed by the university program director or designee, which verifies the applicant has met all academic and clinical requirements for the graduate degree.
+If an applicant is applying before their master’s degree is conferred, the applicant must submit an Intern in Speech-Language Pathology Course Work and Clinical Experience Form.
+The Intern in Speech-Language Pathology Course Work and Clinical Experience Form (PDF) must be completed by the university program director or designee, which verifies the applicant has met all academic and clinical requirements for the graduate degree.

 Non-Accredited Colleges or Universities

 If you graduated from a college or university with a program that was not accredited by the ASHA Council on Academic Accreditation, an original signed letter from ASHA must be included with your application, stating the Council for Clinical Certification has accepted the coursework and clinical experience.

 If you graduated from a foreign university or have a transcript in a language other than English, an original evaluation form from an approved transcript evaluation service must be submitted with your application.
 The transcript evaluation service must determine that your degree is a master’s degree or higher with a major in one of the areas of communicative sciences or disorders.